featurist/coypu/README.md

 PM> Install-Package Coypu

+Discuss Coypu and get help on the [Google Group](http://groups.google.com/group/coypu)

 ## Coypu is
 * A robust wrapper for browser automation tools on .Net, such as Selenium WebDriver that eases automating ajax-heavy websites
 * A more intuitive DSL for interacting with the browser in the way a human being would, inspired by the ruby framework Capybara - http://github.com/jnicklas/capybara